intminds/gps/README.md

 echo "How far the finish point is from the start point: {$movement} m\n\n";
 // How far the finish point is from the start point: 21.724416911272 m
 ```

-## Installation

-`composer require intminds/gps:"dev-master@dev"`

-Stable version is coming soon...

-## Features

-* Parsing tracks (`<trk>` tags) from .gpx file.
-* Support of multiple tracks in one gpx file.
-* Flattening (converting multiple tracks with multiple segments into one track with multiple segments).
-* Support of track titles and segment titles (segment titles - in [GPS Track Editor](http://www.gpstrackeditor.com/) format because there are no segment titles in the [original spec](https://www.topografix.com/gpx.asp)).
-* Start and Finish points for tracks and segments.
-* Bounding rectangle calculation for a track.
-* Distance calculation (1 algorithm provided, you can write your own).
-* Elevation calculation (2 algorithms provided, you can write your own).
-* Support of "processors" which can assign properties to track points (like distance, direction, speed), add and delete points from a track.
-Now implemented:
-  * `DistanceProcessor` assigns a "distance" property to each track point (distance from the start point).
-  * `ThinOutProcessor` removes points which are too close to each other (used to reduce a track size without significant information loss).
-  * `TriangleElevationFilterProcessor` smooths points' altitudes using a triangular window filter.
-  * You can write more processors yourself.
-* 100% test coverage.

-### Not implemented

-* &#10060; Support of .gpx Trails and Waypoints (`<rte>` and `<wpt>` tags).
-* &#10060; Creating .gpx file back from GPXFile, Track, Segment and so on.
-* &#10060; Smoothing of lat/lng.